canvas-medical/documentation/collections/_api/detectedissue.md

             type: array[json]
             description_for_all_endpoints: Supporting evidence or manifestations that provide the basis for identifying the detected issue.
             create_description: >-
-              Remember, there must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
+              There must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
             update_description: >-
               When updating attributes, make sure to supply the `id` field for the evidences that already exist in Canvas so they are not duplicated or removed. <br><br>
-              Remember, there must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
+              There must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
             attributes:
               - name: code
                 description: A manifestation that led to the recording of this detected issue.